-Use the CPU gromacs option for testing purposes only.
-OpenMM Zephyr currently only supports implicit solvent simulations, but the version of GROMACS used by Zephyr ignores implicit solvent information, so the simulation results may not make any sense.
+Use the non-OpenMM gromacs option for testing purposes only.
+The version of (non-OpenMM) GROMACS used by Zephyr ignores implicit solvent information, so the simulation results may not make any sense.

 3.4.6 Solvent collision interval

 The solvent collision interval specifies the average time it takes a solvent molecule to collide with another solvent molecule (in ps).
 For instance, the experimental value for water is 0.01099 ps.
 This number provides a measure of the solvent viscosity.
 A higher value means that there will be longer time gaps between solvent collisions, which means you have a less viscous solvent.
 A molecule in a less viscous solvent can move more easily and thus will fold faster (Zagrovic & Pande, 2003).